-- This project is a pathfinder application for the new IMAT instrument at ISIS Neutron and Muon Source.
-IMAT is a combined cold neutron imaging and diffraction instrument designed to take advantage of the second ISIS target station to provide neutron radiography, neutron tomography, energy-selective neutron imaging and spatially resolved diffraction scans [20].
-The instrument construction was completed in 2016 and since then IMAT has been running its imaging configuration [21]. - 73 ISIS TS-2 is a short-pulse source which operates at 40 kW and delivers pulses at a rate of 10 Hz.
-IMAT 74 uses a cold (20 K), coupled liquid hydrogen moderator to slow the neutrons.
-A straight, 44 m 75 supermirror neutron guide transports the neutrons from the target to the experimental area.
-Three 76 choppers are placed within the guide to filter the beam.
-A TO chopper removes fast neutrons and 77 gamma radiation, then a pair of double-disk choppers define the wavelength band to ensure there is 78 no frame overlap between successive neutron pulses.
-At the end of the guide is a pinhole selector 79 that allows the aperture diameter (D) to be varied between five values to define different L/D ratios, 80 where L (the distance from the aperture to the sample) is 10 m [22].
-This results in a total flight path 81 of 56 m to the sample.
-Between the aperture and the sample, the beam travels through a 9 m 82 evacuated flight tube and is shaped by five sets of jaws [23].
-The sample is placed on a combined - 83 translation and rotation system that is rated for up to 1.5 tonnes. - 84 IMAT has a variety of detectors but this work made use of IMAT's optical detector.
-This is based on a - 85 Zyla sCMOS 4.2 Plus camera in an optical camera box with a field of view varying between 50 × 50 - 86 mm^2 and 200 × 200 mm^2 and acts as an integrating detector with a range of scintillators [24]. - 87 μ-VIS' modified Nikon/X-Tek HMX (225kVp) was used to produce the X-ray data for this work.
-This is - 88 a customised, general purpose X-ray CT and radiographic inspection system.
-It can take samples up - to 300 mm in height although this is reduced to approximately 150 mm if the robotic sample - 90 exchanger is used.
-The 225 kVp X-ray source can be configured for high resolution or high flux by

-- using different anodes and uses a PerkinElmer PE1621 flat panel detector to capture the image.
-The 91 - 92 detector is made up of a 2000 x 2000 matrix of amorphous silicon pixels with discrete gadolinium - 93 oxysulphide scintillators.
+73 construction was completed in 2016 and since then IMAT has been running its imaging configuration

+75 ISIS TS-2 is a short-pulse source which operates at 40 kW and delivers pulses at a rate of 10 Hz.
+IMAT

+79 gamma radiation, then a pair of double-disk choppers define the wavelength band to ensure there is

+80 no frame overlap between successive neutron pulses.
+At the end of the guide is a pinhole selector of 56 m to the sample.
+Between the aperture and the sample, the beam travels through a 9 m

+81 that allows the aperture diameter (D) to be varied between five values to define different L/D ratios,

+82 where L (the distance from the aperture to the sample) is 10 m [22].
+This results in a total flight path

+- evacuated flight tube and is shaped by five sets of jaws [23].
+The sample is placed on a combined translation and rotation system that is rated for up to 1.5 tonnes. - 86 IMAT has a variety of detectors but this work made use of IMAT's optical detector.
+This is based on a - 27 Zyla sCMOS 4.2 Plus camera in an optical camera box with a field of view varying between 50 × 50 - 88 mm^2 and $200 \times 200 \text{ mm}^2$ and acts as an integrating detector with a range of scintillators [24]. - 89 μ-VIS' modified Nikon/X-Tek HMX (225kVp) was used to produce the X-ray data for this work.
+This is - 90 a customised, general purpose X-ray CT and radiographic inspection system.
+It can take samples up - to 300 mm in height although this is reduced to approximately 150 mm if the robotic sample - 92 exchanger is used.
+The 225 kVp X-ray source can be configured for high resolution or high flux by - 93 using different anodes and uses a PerkinElmer PE1621 flat panel detector to capture the image.
+The - 94 detector is made up of a 2000 x 2000 matrix of amorphous silicon pixels with discrete gadolinium - 95 oxysulphide scintillators.

-Simulation 94
+96 Simulation